AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Inspiration

 I'm interested in the intersection of the Inner World found through meditation and the idea of dissociation, specifically Dissociative Identity Disorder.
 Either [[Akra Jr]] doesn't know or only just found out that she has DID.
+She doesn't remember anything from early childhood which would have caused her to develop DID.
 Her episodes of memory loss are caused by her Alters taking over her body to protect her from getting triggered or re-traumatized.
-She doesn't remember anything from early childhood which would have caused her to develop DID.
 When she is manifesting and notices her Alters, she believes they are simply imaginary characters she made up for fun, and they allow her to continue believing it.

+DissociaDID is a real life DID System who has inspired most of the dissociation aspect.

 ## Backstory